 Should a project like this be of interest, we encourage our involvement early in the process to advise on what kinds of studies that can and should be conducted.
-Therefore, please do not hesitate to contact us for consultations.
-Your contact person is Thomas Fast (PhD and Associate Director), and you can reach him via the following information: thomas.fast@quantifyresearch.com or +46 70 778 99 08
+Therefore, please do not hesitate to contact us for consultations at info@quantifyresearch.com.